AlbertoMMIP/Calc/README.md

 # Calc
-A calculator implemented with React and programming in NVIM
+A calculator implemented with React JS and programming with NVIM